Skip to main content

 Notice the way they sound—do they speak with an upward or downward inflection?
 Vocal inflection gives insights into how a person feels—either in a given situation or in general.

-Some people may call it vocal “silliness,” but it’s the highest in warmth because everything sounds like a question.
-Emilia Clarke does a great impression of how someone using this tone of voice might sound like (timestamp 2:30):
+Some people may call it vocal “silliness,” but it’s high in warmth because everything sounds like a question.
+Emilia Clarke does a great impression of how someone using this tone of voice might sound (timestamp 2ppe):

 Here’s what happens psychologically: When someone hears the question inflection, they begin to question the statement.